(Baldur's Gate CHARNAME) (Part #3)

 However, the little creatures were well-equipped, well-trained, well-organised and carried bottles of an odd liquid.
-This liquid was what they poured onto mined iron ore to make it brittle.
+This solution was what they poured onto mined iron ore to make it brittle.

 Forging downward, Jet and her team found the kobolds’ boss, a half-orc named Mulahey.
 Jet had to kill him after he feigned surrender to summon even more skeletons and kobolds.
 Several letters were found within his abode.

 - Khalid spoke of his suspicions about the bandits they had been killing as they travelled.
 The ambushes were too systematic and fairly well-organised, not unlike the kobolds in the mines of Nashkel.

 - One letter sent to Mulahey mentioned that real mercenaries had been hired to step up the banditry.
 Odds were good that it was a reaction to the Foundling party killing off the penny-ante highwaymen.